 An uplighter like the beautiful Art Nouveau Tiffany Style Dragonfly Floor Lamp usually has a bowl or saucer-shaped shade and allows a limited downward flow of light.
 It bounces most of its light directly off upper walls and ceilings, dispersing it over a wider area.

 Some lamp shades filter an enchanting pattern of light onto nearby surfaces.
 Graypants’ series of cardboard Scraplights, for instance, cast lighting patterns onto walls through the corrugated surface of their shades.
-Other fittings, like the contemporary Nexus 20 Pendant, use a special filter in their shade to achieve a similar effect.

 Most ceiling lights are height-adjustable at the point of installation.
 This is useful for taller people, as it avoids them constantly clunking their head on the shade.
 If the shade is hung over a table, adjustable height offers further possibilities.
 As the shade is moved closer to a surface, it creates a more intense pool of light in an ever-narrower beam.
 The benefit of this is great in a dining room or restaurant, where the focused light creates a feeling of personal space and intimacy.
 A fitting that is perfect for low suspension is the stunning Float 18 Pendant, which looks amazing as a single luminaire or in multiples over an elongated table.